dhanushamirineni/discord-apple-music-presence/README.md

 node index.js
 ```

-## Usage
+## How to Use

-1. Make sure Discord is running
+1. Make sure Discord is running on your computer
-2. Open Apple Music and play a song
+2. Open Apple Music and start playing a song
-3. Start the application
+3. Launch the application using the commands above
-4. Your Discord status will now show what you're listening to!
+4. Check your Discord profile - your music status should now be visible

-## Running in Background
+## Background Operation

-### Option 1: Using PM2 (Recommended)
+### Method 1: Using PM2 (Recommended for Developers)

+PM2 is a process manager that keeps your app running even if it crashes.

 Install PM2 globally:
 ```bash